uber/prototool/README.md

 Over the coming months, we hope to push to a v1.0.

+Note that development of Prototool will only work with Golang 1.10 or newer.
 On initially cloning the repository, run `make init` if you have not already to download dependencies to `vendor`.

 Before submitting a PR, make sure to: